Tips for Smart Borrowing

 There are many student loan lenders available to you.
 By federal regulation, Ferris State University will process loans from any lender that you choose.
 However, loan products and customer services offered by lenders vary greatly.
-Ferris State University has elected to provide a "Preferred Lender List" to help our students make wise lender choices.
-Ferris State University does not receive any compensation or consideration for processing loans from any lenders.
-We provide a Preferred Lender List to help guide families to lenders that provide the best customer service and loans that represent the best terms and conditions available on the student loan market.
+Ferris State University provides a webpage for students and their families to use as a starting point to search for alternative loan lenders.

 Use a Credit-Worthy Cosigner